 MIS 24000 Introduction to Information Systems (3) This course introduces students to the basic design features of computers, major components of computer systems, and the impact of information technology on business organizations.
 Topics to be covered include hardware, software, communications and networking, database management, and systems development methodologies.
 Issues of computer crime and computer ethics will also be addressed.
-The concepts of the course are illustrated by the use of a spreadsheet, presentation graphics, and word processing software on microcomputer.
+The concepts of the course are illustrated by the use of a spreadsheet, presentation graphics, and word processing software on microcomputer, as well as programming in Visual Basic.
 World Wide Web exercises are incorporated into the course material.
 Lab fee required.